JeffreyBull76/CI_project5/README.md

   * While I have used far more original code in this project than my previous one, I have struggled with the structure somewhat.
 I think if this site were to become a real project I would rework it.
 Using similar coding concepts but a totally different structure.
 I would create more seperation betwen the sections and allow for more future development.
 I would prefer bigger and more personal product pages with detailed descriptions (as its a personal small scale artisan business)

   * With that said I think this represents a good base to ideate from.
+  * **UPDATED 18/08/23 for re-submission.**
+    * Following a first failed submission I have now successfully implemented email confirmations via external email (gmail) in line with feedback from assessor.

 <br />